ConnectBox/connectbox-pi/docs/rebuilding_packages.md

     apt-get source libssl-dev

-Get the build dependecies (Note: you will likely run into into a bit of dependency hell here, since a common reason for rebuilding a package is to get a newer version - which itself depends on the presence of newer libraries...
+Get the build dependecies

+**Note:** you will likely run into into a bit of dependency hell here, since a common reason for rebuilding a package is to get a newer version - which itself depends on the presence of newer libraries...
 Of course, the only way out is descend, building the newer dependencies as well.
-That said, this specific example should not run into any trouble).
+That said, this specific example should not run into any trouble.

     sudo apt-get build-dep libssl-dev

-Rebuild the package
+Finally, rebuild the package

+**Note:** Errors and warnings from lintian in the final stage of the build process are common; not all maintainers will have fixed these issues before publishing.
+Generally if you got that far and debuild generated packages then you can ignore any messages from lintian.

     cd openssl-1.0.2k
     debuild -b -uc -us